 List customisation: You can choose from a few default list looks or have full customisation using CSS.
 It’s fairly easy to find information regarding CSS customisation and there’s plenty of premade layouts and tutorials for beginners.

 UI: The site design is a bit dated, seeming to have mostly kept its forum site framework from the site’s inception when forums were a lot more popular, but it’s easy to navigate.
-MAL does have the frustrating tendency to on occasion log you out even though you’ve ticked the ‘remember me’ box.
-This seems to have mostly been fixed as of recent times, but I never know if I’ll have to log in again in spite of having asked to stay logged in on my computer.
 MAL has some issues with invasive advertising at times, making it not a great site to use on mobile.

 User Interaction: You can add friends and see their recent list updates in a news feed.
 You can comment publicly on a user’s profile or send them messages privately.

 Overall, don’t be a crazy person like me and sign up for all the anime list tracking websites!
-I may actually update all of these now because I have all these accounts, especially as I didn’t find a clear personal standout.
+Anime tracking websites may have become a personal hobby for me, but one site is probably sufficient for most people.
 I think each site has its own pros and cons.
 Hopefully you can find information in here which will be helpful for deciding what may suit you when it comes to a site for anime and manga tracking.
 If there’s anything you’d like to share on anime sites you like or dislike, I’d love to hear your thoughts!